miki151/keeperrl_wiki/Creature/Creatures.md

 ---
-title: Category:Creatures
+title: Creatures
-permalink: Category:Creatures/
+permalink: Creatures/
-layout: tagpage
+layout: wiki
-tag: Creatures
 ---

 Here is a list of creatures extracted from the game-code in February